jamen/pull-bundle-js/readme.md

 The `options` are passed to [`browserify(options)`](https://www.npmjs.com/package/browserify#browserifyfiles--opts), in addition to:

  - `path`: Path of the resulting bundle.
-Optional if the path will never be used (e.g. bundling into HTML after)
+Optional if the path will never be used (e.g. goes into HTML directly after)
+ - `strict`: Only allow files with `.js` to pass through.
+Defaults to `false`

 You can also pass `options` as an array as a shorthand for `transforms: [ ...options ]`